feihong/asyncio-tasks-talk/talk.md

 Coroutine functions are functions that define a coroutine, using either the `async def` syntax or the `@asyncio.coroutine` decorator.

-If you don't need to worry about backwards compatibility, you should almost always use  new-style coroutine functions that use `async def`.
+If you don't need to worry about backwards compatibility, you should almost always use  new-style coroutine functions that return native coroutine objects.

-^ New-style coroutine functions are more readable and much more explicit.
+^ New-style coroutine functions are more readable and more explicit.
 The `@asyncio.coroutine` decorator doesn't actually enforce anything, and can be successfully applied to a non-coroutine function.
 You'll only find out the hard way when your program crashes.

 ---
 # A very simple coroutine function